-- Fully escorted 3 day tour with English and German speaking local guide.
+- Fully escorted 3 day tour (plus 2 free days) with English and German speaking local guide.

 - 2 night accommodation in hotel in Reykjavik with breakfast.

 - 2 night accommodation in Hotel Katla near Vik, standard rooms with breakfast.

 - Visit to Icelandic farm with horse stables and geothermal greenhouse.

 - Evening hunt for the Northern Lights one of the nights while staying in Vik (weather dependent).

 Five days / Four nights | Starts / ends in Reykjavík

 Weekly Thursdays departures from mid-October to end of March and weekly Tuesday departures from mid-November to end of March.